jfvilasPersonal/oberkorn/docs/index.md

 The project is made up of 2 components:

   1. **Controller**.
 This is the control plane of the authorizator.
 The controller is in charge of receiving your commands and creating, updating or removing Oberkorn authorizators that you configure for protecting your applications.
   2. **Authorizator**.
-In order to protect one or more applications you must deploy an Oberkorn authorizator (kind: 'JwtAuthorizator'), which will receive authorization requests from the ingress and will respond accordingly following a set of preconfigured rules (a ruleset).
+In order to protect one or more applications you must deploy an Oberkorn authorizator (kind: 'ObkAuthorizator'), which will receive authorization requests from the ingress and will respond accordingly following a set of preconfigured rules (a ruleset).

 Typical use case for authorizators is implementing JWT validation, i.e., validating JWT tokens and check authorization behaviour of your applications.